What's the key to surviving a plane crash? Skilled crew, strong seats and wings that detach

 "When I first saw (footage of) that aircraft upside down at the airport, I was like: ‘How can that happen?
 And how can anybody survive that?’”
 Michael McCormick, an assistant professor and program coordinator for air traffic management at Embry-Riddle Aeronautical University in Daytona Beach, Florida, said.
 “It was absolutely astounding to watch the people actually climbing out.”

-But McCormick and others said the fact there were only minor injuries shows that passenger jet design and engineering has greatly improved over time.
+McCormick and others said the fact that there were only minor injuries shows that passenger jet design and engineering have greatly improved over time.

 Fuel tanks are stored in the wings, so the wings are designed to break off in a crash to remove a seriously explosive hazard, he said.
 The tail-like fin of a plane known as a vertical stabilizer is frangible — or easily broken — meaning an aircraft that has flipped over can stay flat on the ground and passengers and crew are able to evacuate, he said.